Flows

 In this section, we explore how to add people to the Flow (and remove them, if necessary).
 The next section looks at how to process people through a Flow as tasks become due.
 We've made it easy to add people to Flows throughout the platform, wherever your users work with people.
 Let's look at some examples of where you'll see the Add to flow action available:

-You can add people to a Flow from their profile page using the Add to flow action on the Flows widget of their Engagement tab:
+You can add people to Flows from the Engagement tab of their profile using the Add to flow action on the Flows widget.
+Note that you can't add archived people to Flows.

-When viewing a list of Sign-Ups, Invites or Check-Ins on an event View in the Calendar module, notice the Add to flow action at the top of each list:
+When viewing a list of Sign-Ups, Invites or Check-Ins on an event View in the Calendar module, notice the Add to flow action at the top of each list - you can filter the Sign-Ups, Invites, or Check-Ins to be added.
+Only individuals linked to their contact or child profile can be added to the Flow - unlinked individuals cannot be assigned to Flows.

-When selecting multiple people in a list, like the Contacts section of the Address Book, note the Add to flow batch action:
+When selecting multiple people in a list, like the Contacts section of the Address Book, note the Add to flow action to bulk-add those chosen people to a Flow - in the below example, for instance, the contacts have been filtered to just those with a particular key date:

 Adding people to Flows

-When Users access the Add to flow actions outlined above, the pop-up process is usually the same, with options to choose the Flow and Stage to which the selected people will be added.
-In certain contexts, the pop-up includes a People field that can be used to optionally add further people to the same process.
+The Add to flow action - including those initiated via one of the methods described above - opens the same pop-up with options to choose the Flow and Stage to which the selected person or people are added.
+In some contexts, the pop-up also includes a People field that can be used to add more people.

-An information message lets you know if someone you try to add is already in the selected Flow - a person can only be in a Flow once.
+An information message alerts you if the person being added is already in the selected Flow.
+A person can only exist in a Flow once at a time.

 Removing people from Flows

-If necessary, you can remove people from a Flow using the Remove Action.
-Removing people from flows - rather than processing a Move to stage: Completed action will delete the removed person's flow tracking data rather than completing their tracking for the flow.
+You can remove people from a Flow using the Remove Action.
+Removing people from flows - rather than processing a Move to stage: Completed action - will delete the removed person's flow tracking data, rather than completing their tracking for that flow.

 Processing people through Flows